jleath/Gitlet/hw1/spec/hw1.md

 Go ahead and try writing your own test for the Planet class.
 Make a `TestPlanet.java` file and write a test that creates two planets and prints out the pairwise force between them.
 We will not be grading this part of the assignment.

-<a name="read"></a>Reading in the Universe
+<a name="fileformat"></a>Universe File Format
 -----------------------

+Before we start writing the simulator, it'd be a good idea to know the file format that stores the state of the universe.
 The input format is a text file that contains the information for a particular universe (in SI units).
 The first value is an integer `N` which represents the number of particles.
 The second value is a real number `R` which represents the radius of the universe, used to determine the scaling of the drawing window.
 Finally, there are `N` rows, and each row contains 6 values.
 The first two values are the x- and y-coordinates of the initial position; the next pair of values are the x- and y-components of the initial velocity; the fifth value is the mass; the last value is a String that is the name of an image file used to display the particle.
 Image files can be found in the `images` directory.
 As an example, planets.txt contains data for our own solar system (up to Mars):

     $ more planets.txt
     5